guanggyoung/DataCleaning/CodeBook.md

 the working directory in R using the command " setwd("some parent folder/UCI HAR Dataset") ".

 2. Run the R code "run_analysis.R" provided in this repo.
 Then you will get the tidy dataset outputed in the same folder "UCI HAR Dataset".
-The output file is named "run_analysis_output.txt" which is also provided in this repo.
+The output file is named "run_analysis_output.txt" which is provided in the class project.
 This file using comma as separator for different results which means it is actually a .CSV file.
 You could use "read.csv("run_analysis_output.txt",header=TRUE)" in R to import this file if needed.

 3. Explanation of the output file "run_analysis_output.txt"